Introduction

 What to Do During a Summer Heatwave

-A summer heatwave can push a vegetable garden from growing nicely to struggling badly in just a couple of days.
+A summer heatwave can push a vegetable garden from growing well to struggling badly in just a couple of days.

 This is when bolting, wilting and poor germination often show up quickly.
-Leafy crops rush to flower, containers dry out, seedlings flop, and newly sown rows can disappear before they ever get going.
+Leafy crops rush to flower, containers dry out, seedlings flop, and newly sown rows can disappear before they really get going.

 The key is to act early.
-It is much easier to protect plants before they are badly stressed than to rescue them once they have been wilting for days.
+It is much easier to protect plants before they are badly stressed than to rescue them afterwards.

 Water Deeply in the Morning